shikokuchuo/secretbase/README.md

     \  /  base /
      \/_______/

-Fast and memory-efficient streaming hash functions and base64 encoding / decoding.
+Fast and memory-efficient streaming hash functions and binary-to-text encoding / decoding.

 Hashes strings and raw vectors directly.
 Stream hashes files which can be larger than memory, as well as in-memory objects through R’s